Repetitive Strain Injuries caused during the course of your work duties can be life changing.

 Why Should You Hire a Workers Comp Lawyer?

-The work injury lawyers at the Law Offices of Joel J. Kofsky previously assisted thousands of Pennsylvania residents to get their rightful worker’s compensation benefits and have protected their and their family’s rights during the process.
+The work injury lawyers at Philly Injury Law previously assisted thousands of Pennsylvania residents to get their rightful worker's compensation benefits and have protected their and their family's rights during the process.

 It is not uncommon for an injured worker to not get all of the care that they are entitled to, which means that they could be left with less than the amount they need.
 This could be because the employee didn’t know where to find help or they are simply in too much pain to handle the stress.
 Contacting the lawyers at Joel J. Kofsky to ensure that you get the help you need will take away the stress of the filing process.

 Although state law requires that many businesses must purchase insurance to protect their workers, some may not abide by those rules or may allow their policy to lapse without renewing it.
 This could put you at risk and cause you to need other assistance when an employer does not have coverage.
 With a lawyer, you can navigate these unfortunate situations without having to do it alone.

 Many different types of injuries are covered by Worker’s Compensation, including repetitive strain injuries.
 These injuries differ from others because of the kind of injuries that occur, which could be wrist and hand injuries, carpal tunnel, and shoulder or back injuries.
 The most important thing for you to do is see a doctor because you need a diagnosis, and personal injury lawyers can help take it from there.

 Why Can’t I Sue For an RSI ?

 Although it may seem like something you feel you should be able to do, an employee can not sue their employer because of an RSI.
 Sustaining these types of injuries are typically a hazard of the job and are not the fault of either the business or the worker.
 This is because of the fact that these claims are filed under Worker’s Compensation claims.